Why sustainable palm oil?

 Limiting carbon emissions

 By helping to halt deforestation, sustainable palm oil production also has a positive impact on climate change.
 Forests, especially tropical ones, store much more carbon than oil palm plantations – about six times the volume.
-So by helping to protect forests and preventing their land conversion into oil palm plantations, RSPO Members are proactively protecting carbon storage and reducing their carbon emissions [stat to be added in from Impact Report].
+So by helping to protect forests and preventing their land conversion into oil palm plantations, RSPO Members are proactively protecting carbon storage and reducing their carbon emissions.

 Source: Carbon stock of oil palm plantations and tropical forests in Malaysia: A review